top of page

 The most common form of defensiveness is playing ‘the innocent victim.’
 The individual complains that they are not understood, picked on, or unappreciated.
 This behavior tells their partner, “I'm not the problem, you are the problem.”

 4. Stonewalling: This pattern often develops after criticism, defensiveness, and contempt.
 The person being attacked eventually withdraws from communication, closing themselves off and being unresponsive.
-They build a wall as a form of protection.
+They shut down and build a wall as a form of protection.

 This pattern is usually more common in men and unfortunately, it is not easily stopped.
-Stonewalling makes the other party feel worthless, and like their efforts to communicate are futile.
+Stonewalling leaves the other party feeling shut out and worthless, and as tough their efforts to communicate are futile.

 Gottman’s research concludes that when "The 4 Horsemen of the Apocalypse” enter a couple’s communication at a high frequency, the couple's marriage is in danger.
 He also states that if the couple has failed repair attempts, an approximate 90% of marriages will result in divorce.

-Couples therapy (marriage counseling/premarital counseling) can be a great way to avoid a permanent separation and provide a solid foundation to deepen your current connection.
-To start couples therapy, you don't need to be in distress in your current relationship; you can simply come to strengthen and enrich your bond.
-Couples counseling in Bucks County can be an investment in your relationship, as improving the quality of your bond with your partner can save you years of stress, heartache, and confusion.
+Couples therapy Bucks County (marriage counseling/premarital counseling) can be a great way to avoid a permanent separation and provide a solid foundation for your relationship.
+Talking about your problems with a couples counselor might not be easy at first, but seeking help could be the key to saving your relationship.
+Remember, you don't need to be in crisis to start therapy; couples therapy can also be a proactive step to strengthen and enrich your connection.
+Couples counseling in Bucks County can be an investment in your relationship, as improving the quality of your bond with your partner can save you years of stress, pain, and resentment.

-We offer couples counseling in Bucks County, PA and we help couple improve their communication.
-Our approach involves Gottman Method couples counseling and emotionally-focused couples therapy, which is one of the most empirically validated and effective therapies for improving distressed relationships.
+We offer both online and in person couples counseling in Bucks County, PA to help couple improve their communication.
+We welcome couples from diverse cultural backgrounds including interracial, intercultural, interfaith relationships.
+Our approach incorporates Relational Life Therapy, The Gottman Method, and emotionally-focused couples therapy, which is one of the most empirically validated and effective therapies for improving distressed relationships.
+We are here to assist you and your partner on your journey to understand each other, address past conflicts, repair injuries, move past hurts and betrayals, and increase your intimacy.

 Ready to Schedule?

-If you have any other questions or you need additional information on couples counseling in Bucks County, PA please feel free to call, text and/or email us.
+If you have any other questions or you need additional information on couples counseling Bucks County, PA please read our frequently asked questions (FAQs) page or feel free to call, text and/or email us.

 I am looking forward to hearing from you!